Jacobi Forms of Indefinite Lattice Index: Some Operations

 \begin{rmk} If the lattice $K$ is the trivial lattice, of rank 0, then $\rho_{K}^{*}$ is trivial, and so is the theta function $\Theta_{K}$ (also the Jacobi--Siegel one, since the variable $\xi$ in the corresponding Equation \eqref{JacTheta} is taken from the trivial space $K_{\mathbb{C}}$).
-Then the construction from Theorem \ref{main} associated to a modular form $h$ (which is now scalar-valued) the Jacobi form which is just $h$ again (since $\xi$ is trivial).
-Therefore this special case of Proposition \ref{dirsum} reduces to the statement that the maps from Theorem \ref{main}, when combined over all the possible weights, is a map of algebras over the ring of scalar-valued modular forms with respect to $\Gamma$ (with the analytic properties that one wishes to consider). \end{rmk}
+Then both maps in Theorem \ref{main} are the identity map on the space of scalar-valued modular forms $h$ (the Jacobi forms are also modular forms, since $\xi$ is trivial).
+Therefore this special case of Proposition \ref{dirsum} reduces to the statement that the maps from Theorem \ref{main}, when combined over all the possible weights, are maps of algebras over the ring of scalar-valued modular forms with respect to $\Gamma$ (with the analytic properties that one wishes to consider). \end{rmk}